utdata/icj-class/bootstrap/bootstrap-class.md

 - Add `mb-4` to the `card` class of the first item and check out the results.
 - Go ahead and add `mb-4` to the other cards.

+### Navigation

+Now that we understand the basic grid structure of Bootstrap and some of the ways to control columns, margins and padding, let's hit another component common to almost every website: Navigation.

+Navigation is separated into two parts in Bootstrap [Navs](https://getbootstrap.com/docs/4.1/components/navs/) and [Navbars](https://getbootstrap.com/docs/4.1/components/navbar/).
+Navs are the links, and navbars are the containers that hold them.

+I'll be honest ...
+I usually just find an example of what I need in Bootstrap documentation and then copy the code, use it and play with it until I get what I want.
+Usually when you are working for a journalism organization, this is already all decided for you and it is part of the template you are starting with.

+Let's add a basic nav